stendalcassio/Job-Finder/README.md

 # Job-Finder

-In this project I used the technologies: html, css, bootstrap, javascript, node in the backend and also the sqlite database.
+In this project I used the technologies: html, css, bootstrap, javascript, node in the backend with express and also the sqlite database.
 I learned several new concepts such as using handlebars, also using postman to test the api and integration with the frontend.